alwayshopeless/sticky-picky/readme.md

 # Warning
-I'm so sorry, I forgot about the instance of this service on my VPS, and now this project is only available for self-hosting.
-Perhaps I'll launch it again on a server if I have time.
+~~I'm so sorry, I forgot about the instance of this service on my VPS, and now this project is only available for self-hosting.
+Perhaps I'll launch it again on a server if I have time.~~

+UPD: The domain is back up and running.
+I can't guarantee I won't forget about it again, but you can always deploy your instance and suggest adding it here.
 For questions, you can write to: @rotten_rat:matrix.org

 # Demo